-Bits Access Default Field Description 25 wo Oh IRE: Interrupt Remapping Enable This field is valid only for implementations supporting interrupt remapping.
-0: Disable interrupt-remapping hardware 1: Enable interrupt-remapping hardware Hardware reports the status of the interrupt remapping enable operation through the IRES field in the Global Status register.
+Bits Access Default Field Description 25 WO Oh IRE: Interrupt Remapping Enable This field is valid only for implementations supporting interrupt remapping.
+O: Disable interrupt-remapping hardware 1: Enable interrupt-remapping hardware Hardware reports the status of the interrupt remapping enable operation through the IRES field in the Global Status register.
 There may be active interrupt requests in the platform when software updates this field.
 Hardware must enable or disable interrupt-remapping logic only at deterministic transaction boundaries, so that any in-flight interrupts are either subject to remapping or not at all.
 Hardware implementations must drain any in-flight interrupts requests queued in the Root-Complex before completing the interrupt-remapping enable command and reflecting the status of the command through the IRES field in the Global Status register.
+The value returned on a read of this field is undefined.
 24 WO 0 SIRTP: Set Interrupt Remap Table Pointer This field is valid only for implementations supporting interrupt-remapping.
 Software sets this field to set/update the interrupt remapping table pointer used by hardware.
 The interrupt remapping table pointer is specified through the Interrupt Remapping Table Address (IRTA_REG) register.
 Hardware reports the status of the 'Set Interrupt Remap Table Pointer' operation through the IRTPS field in the Global Status register.
 The 'Set Interrupt Remap Table Pointer' operation must be performed before enabling or re-enabling (after disabling) interrupt-remapping hardware through the IRE field.
 After an 'Set Interrupt Remap Table Pointer' operation, software must globally invalidate the interrupt entry cache.
-This is required to ensure hardware uses only the interrupt remap table pointer, and not stale cached entries.
+This is required to ensure hardware uses only the interrupt-remapping entries referenced by the new interrupt remap table pointer, and not stale cached entries.
 While interrupt remapping is active, software may update the interrupt remapping table pointer through this field.
 However, to ensure valid in-flight interrupt requests are deterministically remapped, software must ensure that the structures referenced by the new interrupt remap table pointer are programmed to provide the same remapping results as the structures referenced by the previous interrupt remap table pointer.
 Clearing this bit has no effect.
 The value returned on a read of this field is undefined.

 Bits Access Default Field Description

 23 WO 0 CFI: Compatibility Format Interrupt This field is valid only for Intel® 64 implementations supporting interrupt-remapping.
 Software writes to this field to enable or disable Compatibility Format interrupts on Intel® 64 platforms.
-The value in this field is effective only when interrupt-remapping is enabled and Extended Interrupt Mode (x2APIC mode) is not enabled.
-O: Block Compatibility format interrupts.
-1: Process Compatibility format interrupt remapping).
+The value in this field is effective only when interrupt-remapping is enabled and Extended Interrupt Mode (x2APIC mode) is not enabled. • 0: Block Compatibility format interrupts. • 1: Process Compatibility format interrupts as pass-through (bypass interrupt remapping).
 Hardware reports the status of updating this field through the CFIS field in the Global Status register.
 Refer to Section 5.1.2.1 for details on Compatibility Format interrupt requests.
 The value returned on a read of this field is undefined.

-22:0 RsvdZ 0h R: Reserved Reserved.
+22:0 RsvdZ Oh R: Reserved Reserved.

-1. Implementations reporting write-buffer flushing as required in Capability register must perform implicit write buffer flushing as a pre-condition to all context-cache and IOTLB invalidation operations.
+^{1.} Implementations reporting write-buffer flushing as required in Capability register must perform implicit write buffer flushing as a pre-condition to all context-cache and IOTLB invalidation operations.